Q-Minh/nihu/dox/introduction.md

 =======

 The introduced concept allows a beneficial application of the toolbox in
-- education, where general mathematical aspects need to be emphasized,
+- **education**, where general mathematical aspects need to be emphasized,
-- in research, where the developer can focus on small scale details, while having his implementation working as a part of a general system.
+- **research**, where the developer can focus on small scale details, while having his implementation working as a part of a general system;
-- In engineering practice, as the implementation is capable of solving problems of industrial size.
+- and **engineering practice**, as the implementation is capable of solving problems of industrial size.